Taritsyn/LibSassHost/src/LibSassHost.Native.linux-x64/readme.txt

    DESCRIPTION
    ===========
-   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.1 for Linux (x64).
+   This package complements the LibSassHost package and contains the native implementation of LibSass version 3.6.2 for Linux (x64).

    This package is only compatible with .NET Core.

    =============
    RELEASE NOTES
    =============
-   In the sass2scss library was fixed a error #36 “Regression in URL parsing”.
+   Added support of the LibSass version 3.6.2.

    ============
    PROJECT SITE